KevinVerre/kevins-guide-to-git/README.txt

 This guide is stored in a public Github repository.
 Not only can you read it online at Github.
 But you can also see the commits to see how the guide changed over time.

+Towards the end of this guide is section of Commands You Should Know.
+Feel free to skip to that section if you already know a lot about git and just want to learn some new tricks.

 Topic 1.
 What Git is.